PhilipYip1988/python-tutorials/020_tkinter/readme.md

-# The tkinter GUI Module
+# The TK Interface General User Interface Module

 ## Getting Started

+The ```tkinter``` module should be considered an intermediate module.
+Begineers should be comfortable with builtin Python and the modules mentioned in previous guides before beginning with tkinter.
+In general an intermediate IDE is also required.
+One of the considerations when considering an IDE and working with TkInter is how well the IDE carries out code completion and how well it displays docstrings.

+IDLE for example displays only brief docstrings which is generally insufficient for working with tkinter widgets.
+Spyder is a bit better but is sadly still limited in this aspect.

+For GUI development it becomes inconvenient to work across cells in an Interactive Python Notebook and more convenient to work using a Python Script file.
+Typically the workflow involves multiple revisions of a file and therefore multiple lines of code are copied and pasted from file to file to do this.
+In JuptyerLab code completion doesn't work well unless the Widget created is defined in a previous cell and the previous cell is ran.

-It is recommended to work with tkinter in a Python Script file opposed to an Interactive Python Notebook using an IDE such as VSCode as code completion from Microsoft's Intellisense will help alot when working with TK objects.
+The VSCode IDE is one of the best IDEs to work with tkinter as code completion from Microsoft's Intellisense is a good bit smoother and this will assist greatly when it comes to working with TK objects.

 Create a new folder for your GUI project: